shrimpactivity/markov-coil/README.md

 # Markov Coil
-Markov Chain implementation in TypeScript, optimized for large bodies of text.
+Markov chain implementation in TypeScript, optimized for providing text prediction from large bodies of text.

+## Features
+- Token-based trie and vocabulary indexing for fast queries and small memory footprint
+- Set depth of chain for required length of token n-gram
+- Predict tokens or token sequences with or without weighted choice
+- Find probabilities for all possible next tokens
+- Binary serialization courtesy of [MessagePack](https://github.com/msgpack/msgpack-javascript)

 ## Installation